ShahadAlkamli/Chatgpt-Privacy-NLP-Pipeline/README.md

 ## 📌 Overview

-This repository contains the full Natural Language Processing (NLP) pipeline used in the research study *Understanding privacy concerns in ChatGPT: A data-driven approach with LDA topic modeling*.
+This repository contains the Natural Language Processing (NLP) pipeline used in the research study *Understanding privacy concerns in ChatGPT: A data-driven approach with LDA topic modeling*.

-The project analyzes tweets discussing ChatGPT to identify user privacy concerns using:
+The study analyzes tweets discussing ChatGPT to identify user privacy concerns through:

-- Data preprocessing
+- Data preprocessing and keyword-based filtering
-- Tokenization and segmentation
-- Latent Dirichlet Allocation (LDA) topic modeling
+- LDA topic modeling for thematic exploration
 - Sentiment analysis
-- Keyword-based categorization into privacy categories
+- Keyword-driven categorization into privacy concern categories

-This work supports the findings presented in the published study.

 ---